survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Keeping Dependencies Up to Date

 An important part of maintaining a project is keeping their dependencies up to date.
 How to do this depends a lot of on the maturity of your project.
-Ideally, you have an excellent set of tests covering the functionality.
-If not, things can get a little hairier.
-You can consider the following approaches:
+Ideally, you have an excellent set of tests covering the functionality to avoid problems with updates.
+Consider the following approaches:

 * You can update all dependencies at once and hope for the best.
 Tools, such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), [npm-check](https://www.npmjs.com/package/npm-check), [npm-upgrade](https://www.npmjs.com/package/npm-upgrade), or [updtr](https://www.npmjs.com/package/updtr), can do this for you.
 * Install the newest version of a specific dependency, e.g., `npm install lodash@* --save` as a more controlled approach.